Crusader invasions of Egypt: First Crusader invasion, 1163

 In 1163, King Amalric went to invade Egypt, claiming that the Fatimids had not paid the yearly tribute that had begun during the reign of King Baldwin III.
 The vizier, Dirgham, who had recently overthrown the vizier Shawar, marched out to meet Amalric at Pelusium, but was defeated and forced to retreat to Bilbeis.
 The Egyptians then opened up the Nile dams and let the river flood, hoping to prevent Amalric from invading any further, thus he returned home.
 However, Dirgham preferred to negotiate with Amalric, offering him a peace treaty guaranteed by the surrender of hostages, and the payment of an annual tribute.
 Meanwhile, Nur ad-Din agreed to support Shawar who offered to hand over one third of the annual land tax (kharāj) revenue to Nur al-Din.
 The latter manoeuvred to attract the Crusaders' attention away from the expeditionary force, as his general Shirkuh accompanied by his nephew, Saladin, crossed the lands of the Kingdom of Jerusalem to enter Egypt.

 Dirgham appealed to Amalric for help, but the King of Jerusalem was unable to intervene in time, and in late April 1164, the Syrians surprised and defeated Dirgham's brother Mulham at Bilbeis, opening the way to Cairo.
-In May 1164, Shawar became vizier of Egypt, and Dirgham was killed, after he had been abandoned by the people and the army.
-Shawar was, however, a mere figurehead to Nur ad-Din, who had installed Shirkuh as ruler of Egypt.
-Shawar became unsatisfied with this and called upon the enemy of the Sunni Muslims, King Amalric I of Jerusalem.
+In May 1164, Dirgham was killed and Shawar became vizier of Egypt again.
+Denying the promised revenues Shawar got in conflict with Shirkuh who saw Egypt as a possibility to establish an independent power of his own.
+Shawar no other choice left called upon the enemy of the Sunni Muslims, King Amalric I of Jerusalem.

 Second Crusader invasion, 1164

-Shawar then argued with Shirkuh, and allied with the Crusader king, Amalric I, who attacked Shirkuh at Bilbeis, in August–October 1164.
-The siege ended with a stalemate, and both Shirkuh and Amalric agreed to withdraw from Egypt.
-In the meantime, Nur ad-Din moved his forces against the Crusader state of Antioch and despite being a Byzantine protectorate, (Note: In the meantime, Manuel Komnenos was in the Balkans.) defeated and captured Bohemond III of Antioch and Raymond III of Tripoli at the Battle of Harim.
+Following Shawar's warning about the threat Shirkuh would pose to the Franks, Amalric agreed to launch another campaign against Egypt.
+The campaign lasting from August to October 1164 ended with a stalemate.
+Nur ad-Din had moved his forces against the Crusader state of Antioch and despite being a Byzantine protectorate, (Note: In the meantime, Manuel Komnenos was in the Balkans.) defeated and captured Bohemond III of Antioch and Raymond III of Tripoli at the Battle of Harim.
 Amalric immediately raced north to rescue his vassal.
-Even so, Shirkuh evacuated Egypt too so it was a victory for Shawar who retained Egypt.
+Shirkuh for want of troops and faced with a hostile population was also forced to retreat from Egypt.